ktorch/ktorch/docs/tensors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Instead of specifying creation options as the final argument in the ``tensor`` call, a previously allocated tensor can be used.
-The tensor's attributes, data type, device, etc., will be used, but it's values will be replaced.
+The tensor's attributes, data type, device, etc., will be used, but its values will be replaced.

 .. code-block:: k